-Political tensions are high following the arrest of the opposition party leader, Kem Sokha, on 3 September 2017.
+Political tensions remain high following the dissolution of the opposition Cambodia National Rescue Party (CNRP) on 16 November 2017.
+This followed the arrest of the CNRP leader Kem Sokha on 3 September 2017.
 Political rallies or disputes could trigger violent protests.
 Monitor local media closely and avoid all protests and demonstrations as they could turn violent.
-The commune (local) elections on 4 June 2017 passed smoothly and trouble-free.

 Around 159,000 British nationals visited Cambodia in 2016.
 Most visits are trouble-free but there have been reports of assaults and robberies against foreigners.